 Finally, they can also provide an important network of social support in the work environment, and this can be valuable in other ways as well.

 The final step in starting an age discrimination action is to contact a law firm, and there are important considerations in doing this as well.
-A good law firm can help you recover both past and future lost wages and benefits, along with compensation for emotional distress.
+A good law firm can help you recover both past and future lost wages and benefits, along with compensation for emotional distress of wrongful termination.
 There’s a chance your legal fees may be free as a result of a settlement, and there’s also the possibility that you can win punitive damages.

 But first, you need to conduct a careful and thorough evaluation process.
 Look for an age discrimination lawyer with extensive experience in representing individuals in workplace age discrimination cases.

 Do the experiences in the cases they’ve handled match yours?
-Do they specialize in age discrimination cases, or do they handle a broader range of legal situations?
+Do they specialize in age discrimination claims, or do they handle a broader range of legal situations?